Reviews Archive

 Scrolling

-C64 (UK) - Generally very good and smooth, you can out run the screen occasionally but that's a minor criticism.
+C64 (UK) - Generally the scrolling is very good and very smooth, you can occasionally out run the screen, but overall this is a fairly minor criticism.

-Spectrum - A bit on the dodgy side, a push screen scroll is used in this version and it looks quite choppy in action, it looks a bit ugly, and can occasionally cause problems with the game play.
+Spectrum - A bit on the poor side to be honest, a push screen scroll is used in this version and it looks quite choppy in action, it looks a bit ugly, and even occasionally causes problems with the gameplay.

 Winner Is: C64 (UK)